SiteSupra/sitesupra-docs/docs/di_container.rst

             - created_at
             - updated_at
             - lock

+.. @TODO need to confirm the last statement on setter injection support is correct

 ``Lines 1-6`` define services.
 Key is service ID, 'class' defines class name and 'parameters' section enables setter injection
 (note that you can inject other services referenced with '@' as shown in ``line 4``).
 Setter injection is not yet supported.